A personal wealth plan lays the foundation for building wealth but many investors aren’t sure of the steps.

 How Much Investment Return Can You Expect?

-There are many variables here.
-Most notably is how the stock market is valued in comparison to history at the time you invest if stocks are your primary investment like most individuals.
+One of the biggest is how the stock market is valued in comparison to history at the time you invest if stocks are your primary investment, like most individuals.
+Market valuations can help predict whether the stock market will go up or down.

 7. How Long Will Your Money Last?

-In the retirement calculator I added this data:
+In the Vanguard retirement calculator I added the following data:

-35 Years, but you will enter the number of years you choose for your savings to last based on when you retire
+35 Years, but you will enter the number of years you choose for your savings to last based on your desired retirement age

 Annual spending of $48,000 a year, but you will enter the cost of living you came up with from the earlier steps after considering other income sources, such as social security

-I’ll leave the standard portfolio setting of 50% stocks, 30% bonds and 20% cash.
+I’ll leave the standard portfolio asset allocation of 50% stocks, 30% bonds, and 20% cash.

 I clicked Run Simulation and saw there is a 79% chance I could withdraw $4,000 a month for 35 years based on this investment portfolio model.

-79% is not reliable enough for me since I don’t want a 21% chance I will run out of money when I am 85.
+79% is not reliable enough for me since I don’t want a 21% chance I will outlive my money when I am 85.
 (You probably don’t either:)

 Note that this example is based on withdrawing 4.4% of the investment portfolio in retirement.
-This is high based on standard retirement withdrawal rates.
-I wrote about retirement withdrawals strategies here.
+This is high based on standard retirement withdrawal rates since the 4% rule is more common for withdrawals as I wrote about retirement withdrawals strategies.

 8. Brainstorm How to Improve Your Wealth Plan

-As you can see, there are a lot of estimates that go into creating a wealth plan but that’s okay.
-Estimates are so much better than never looking at what you want and how you can have it.
+As you can see, there are a lot of estimates that go into creating a wealth plan, but that’s okay.
+Estimates are so much better than never estimating how much your investments might grow based on your current investment strategy.

-If you have seen that what you are doing now has you solidly on track to have funds for life based on simple stock and bond investing, congratulate yourself.
+If you have seen that what you are doing now has you solidly on track to have funds for life based on a basic stock and bond investing plan, congratulate yourself.

-If you have seen that what you are doing now looks like it won’t have you on track for financial independence, realize that there are many options to change the track you’re on.
+However, if you have seen that what you are doing now looks like it won’t have you on track for financial independence, realize that there are many options to change the track you’re on nowadays.

 Living Off Investments Instead of Living On Investments